shaoweiD/585xproject/final.md

 This plot shows the trend of restricted case and confirmed case.
 They all follow the similar curve, but the amplitude is different.
 The amount of suspected cases is a lot and almost all of those animals were slaughtered.
 Among them, the purple curve represents the actual confirmed cases.

 **Cattle population over 24 months of ages and number of confirmed cases per million**<br/>
-Since  the population of cattles were not contant during the time when people recorded the data, it is meaningful to take a look at the percentage of suspected of animals based on a time interval.
+Since  the population of cattles were not constant during the time when people recorded the data, it is meaningful to take a look at the percentage of suspected of animals based on a time interval.
 Also, because of  a big moraility rate, the analysis can be focused on cattle with age older than 24 months.
 The x axis is the period when people took measurement, and the y axis is the amount of cattles confirmed with BSE disease.

 ```r